Overhead power line: Structures

 Foundations for tower structures may be large and costly, particularly if the ground conditions are poor, such as in wetlands.
 Each structure may be stabilized considerably by the use of guy wires to counteract some of the forces applied by the conductors.

-Low-profile power lines near an airfield.
+A Low-profile power lines near an airfield.
 Note the red and white transmission towers and overhead wire markers (also known as aerial marker balls) on the right.

 Power lines and supporting structures can be a form of visual pollution.
 In some cases the lines are buried to avoid this, but this "undergrounding" is more expensive and therefore not common.

 For a single wood utility pole structure, a pole is placed in the ground, then three crossarms extend from this, either staggered or all to one side.
 The insulators are attached to the crossarms.
 For an "H"-type wood pole structure, two poles are placed in the ground, then a crossbar is placed on top of these, extending to both sides.
 The insulators are attached at the ends and in the middle.
 Lattice tower structures have two common forms.
 One has a pyramidal base, then a vertical section, where three crossarms extend out, typically staggered.
 The strain insulators are attached to the crossarms.
 Another has a pyramidal base, which extends to four support points.
 On top of this a horizontal truss-like structure is placed.

 A grounded wire is sometimes strung along the tops of the towers to provide lightning protection.
 An optical ground wire is a more advanced version with embedded optical fibers for communication.
 Overhead wire markers can be mounted on the ground wire to meet International Civil Aviation Organization recommendations.

 Some markers include flashing lamps for night-time warning.